timfingerhut/migration/README.md

 5) **Map Data**: I created Map 1 using [Heatmapper](http://www2.heatmapper.ca).
 I uploaded the raw data of the number of Syrian respondents by region to the Map Data folder.

-6) **STATA Code**: This path contains the STATA Do-File.
-It contains the relevant code for Kaplan-Meier estimates, Cox regressions, data preprocessing and normalization as well as the various statistical tests implemented in the thesis.
+6) **STATA Code**: This path contains the STATA Do-File with the code for Kaplan-Meier estimates, Cox regressions, data preprocessing and normalization as well as the various statistical tests implemented in the thesis.